VarsityPlug0/CapitalXbot/CLIENT_BOT_README.md

 ## How It Works
 The bot uses pattern matching to understand user queries and provide relevant responses.
 It can help with:

+1. **Registration and Sign Up** - Step-by-step instructions for creating an account
+2. **Login Process** - Guidance for accessing your account
-1. **Deposit Process** - Explains how to add funds to your wallet
+3. **Deposit Process** - Explains how to add funds to your wallet
-2. **Withdrawal Process** - Guides users through withdrawing funds
+4. **Withdrawal Process** - Guides users through withdrawing funds
-3. **Investment Plans** - Provides information about available investment options
+5. **Investment Plans** - Provides information about available investment options
-4. **Wallet Management** - Assists with wallet-related tasks
+6. **Wallet Management** - Assists with wallet-related tasks
-5. **Referral Program** - Explains how to earn money through referrals
+7. **Referral Program** - Explains how to earn money through referrals
+8. **Profile Management** - Helps with account settings and security
-6. **Navigation Help** - Provides direct links to key platform pages
+9. **Navigation Help** - Provides direct links to key platform pages

 ## Integration
 To integrate the bot into your web application: